ericclei/pgm-project/Data/synthetic/README.txt

 has exactly the entries missing from the training data; rating of 0 indicates that the entry was used for training

-F.k - non-sparse feature matrix (n x d) for entity k; from normal distribution
+F.k - non-sparse feature matrix (n x d) for entity k